KDawg2004/KDawg.github.io/README.md

 # KDawg.github.io
-genral code for my first website portfolio
+General code for my first website portfolio, not meant for reuse.
+If you see mess ups, I would love some help.